I'm the last Plantagenet,

-The remains showed signs of scoliosis (a curved spine) — which could have given him uneven shoulders but certainly didn't make him a hunchback — but there were no signs of the other deformities claimed by Tudor propagandists.
-Further studies on his body and contextual reconstruction with scoliosis patient Dominic Smee also suggests that medieval armour and cavalry weaponry does not hinder a scoliosis sufferer from being an effective cavalry fighter — although it would definitely tire them out in on-foot combat.
+Remarkably, the remains showed signs of severe adolescent-onset scoliosis (a spinal column with a C-curve) — which likely gave him uneven shoulders and ribs but certainly didn't make him a hunchback — but there were no signs of the other deformities claimed by Tudor propagandists.
+(In 15th-century England, though, Richard's back alone would have been seen as a divine punishment.
+Even though he may have kept it hidden until his death, gossip about it would have added to a poor reputation, and obviously time didn't help.)
+Further studies on his body and contextual reconstruction with scoliosis patient Dominic Smee demonstrated that medieval armour and cavalry weaponry does not hinder a scoliosis sufferer from being an effective cavalry fighter — although it would definitely tire them out in on-foot combat.
 The entire sequence of Richard's actions in Bosworth suggest that this is what happened; he led a cavalry charge that was repulsed before being unhorsed, rendering him vulnerable.
 It was also found that despite his increased vulnerability after being unhorsed, he really did go down fighting — his skeleton showed that he suffered over a dozen injuries, three of which would have been fatal fairly quickly.
 Of those three injuries, one could have only been inflicted after death.
 This was the blow to his pelvis, which would have been armoured at the time of his death.
 The other two, a blow from a sword and another from a halberd-type weapon, both to the skull, were more likely the fatal wounds.
 In brief, whatever your opinion on the man might be, he was most definitely a Real Life Handicapped Badass.

 Richard III is not to be confused with the current Prince Richard, Duke of Gloucester, Queen Elizabeth II's first cousin, who is (so far as we know) not planning to usurp the throne.
 He is, however, a patron of the Richard III Society UK.